• About

 The ingredients needed to make this lamb chops recipe include:

-• Olive Oil – You’ll need olive oil for both the marinade and for your skillet.
-Any olive oil will work.
+• Olive Oil – You’ll need olive oil for the marinade and your skillet.
+Any type of olive oil will work.

-• Fresh Herbs – I added rosemary and parsley because that’s what I had on hand, but feel free to add other tasty herbs, such as, thyme or oregano.
+• Fresh Herbs – I added fresh rosemary and parsley because that’s what I had on hand, but feel free to add other tasty herbs, such as thyme or oregano.

 • Butter – I like to add 1-2 tablespoons of butter in the final few minutes of cooking for extra flavor.
 If you prefer to keep this recipe dairy-free, feel free to skip it.